 For our customers, stability means they always know who they are dealing with and, in many cases, deal with the same people for years and years.
 SEGGER products are supported by the very same group of people that built them.
 Our customers can rely on supply and not worry that the company will suddenly be acquired by a competitor or silicon vendor.

 We are very proud of the quality of our products.
 But if there is one thing we are even more proud of it is our support for students and hobbyists.

-Most of our software tools are available, at no-cost, for non-commercial usage.
+Most of our software tools are available at no-cost for non-commercial usage.
 We encourage students and hobbyists to utilize SEGGER's tools to develop their careers and passion projects.
-SEGGER also offers an educational version of the popular J-Link Debug Probe.
-The J-Link EDU and J-Link EDU Mini are educational versions available at minimal cost.
+SEGGER also offers educational versions of the popular J-Link Debug Probe.
+The J-Link EDU and J-Link EDU Mini are available for educational purposes at minimal cost.

 Making professional tools available to students, anywhere in the world, helps level the playing field, opening opportunities for all.
 Helping the less fortunate is something SEGGER feels strongly about.
 We proudly support the next generation of Embedded Experts!

 In short, SEGGER has a full set of tools for embedded systems, offers support through the entire development process, and has decades of experience as the Embedded Experts.